kennedymartin/beep-boop/README.md

 ## Description

-_This form-based vacation suggester asks the user questions and provides a suggestion on where they should vacation, based on their answers.
+_This web application tales a number from the user and returns a range of numbers with some exceptions.
 This project is an exercise in arrays and looping.
-Link to the beep boop site [here](https://kennedymartin.github.io/beep-boop/)._
+Link to the application site [here](https://kennedymartin.github.io/beep-boop/)._

 ## Setup/Installation Requirements